2017 Auburn Tigers football team: UCF

 For their 10 win season, Auburn was chosen by the College Football Playoff committee to play in the Chick-fil-A Peach Bowl.
 It is Auburn's second appearance in a CFP New Year's Six bowl, after the 2017 Sugar Bowl to follow the 2016 season.
-It is also Auburn's fourth meeting with UCF, with the Tigers winning the previous three from 1997–1999.
+It is also Auburn's fourth meeting with UCF, with the Tigers winning the previous three from 1997 to 1999.
 Auburn will be making their sixth appearance in the Peach Bowl, and their first since 2011, when they defeated Virginia.
 Overall, the Tigers are 4–1 in the Peach Bowl, with victories over Indiana in 1990, Clemson in 1997, Clemson in 2007, and Virginia in 2011.
 Their only loss came against North Carolina in 2001.
 It is the 50th anniversary of the Peach Bowl.
 Coincidentally, Auburn also played in the 50th anniversary games of the Sugar Bowl and Cotton Bowl Classic as well.

 Rankings

-Players in the 2018 NFL Draft
+Players in the 2018 NFL draft

+Auburn had four players selected in the 2018 NFL draft.